TrueBlocks/trueblocks-giveth/docs/QUESTIONS.md

 - When I query against the not-eligible-donations and eligible-donations endpoints, I do not get the project's address or id.
 This makes it very difficult to join data files

+- When I query against the purple list, all I get are addresses.
+I need address and the associated projects

+- I don't think there's a very good connection to project id in the spreadsheets.

 ### Quotes and Links from Giveth.io Website

 - I need a clear idea of why some transactions are eligible and some are not.